k-deguz/k-deguz.github.io/essays/fork-in-the-road.md

   <img width="240px" class="rounded" src="/essays/img/fork-in-the-road/looking_ahead.png">
 </div>

-#### Future endeavors
+#### Future Endeavors
 A memorable high school experience was enough to solidify my choice to major in CS at UH Mānoa.
 Although university would be a major step to earning the success I aimed for, I had little motivation in the first semester.
-Assignments and due dates quickly went by, all while I struggled to develop momentum to catch up.
-I fell behind and into a narrow, bottomless pit with which I attempted to claw my way out.
+Assignments and due dates went by, all while I struggled to develop momentum to catch up.
+I fell behind and into a narrow, seemingly-bottomless pit with which I frantically attempted to claw my way out.

-Unlike high school, I found it difficult to keep my focus and thought my freshman year to be slightly overwhelming.
+Unlike high school, I found it difficult to keep my focus.
+Though it was just my freshman year, I was already overwhelmed.
 Fortunately, summer break came.
-I was able to gradually ease myself back to what we learned in the two previous semesters.
-In future undertakings, I hope to continue honing my coding abilities to secure a job in the field of computer science.
+Gradually, I was able to ease myself back into and improve my understanding of the previous two semesters' core content.
+As a future BS CS graduate, I hope to reflect back on my days as a student and have the confidence to say that I made the right choice regarding the career path I took.